 - Children should develop a positive sense of themselves.
-Staff provide opportunities for children to develop their self-knowledge, self-esteem and increase their confidence in their own abilities, eg through allowing children to take risks on an obstacle course, mixing colours, talking about their experiences and learning. - Practitioners encourage a range of experiences that allow children to explore the language of feelings and responsibility, reflect on their differences and understand we are free to have different opinions, eg discussing in a small group what they feel about transferring into Reception Class.
+Staff provide opportunities for children to develop their self-knowledge, self-esteem and increase their confidence in their own abilities, e.g through allowing children to take risks on an obstacle course, mixing colours, talking about their experiences and learning. - Play leaders and assistants encourage a range of experiences that allow children to explore the language of feelings and responsibility, reflect on their differences and understand we are free to have different opinions.

-Mutual respect and tolerance, or treating others as you want to be treated [through the prime areas of Personal, Social and Emotional Development and Understanding the World]
+Mutual respect and tolerance, or treating others as you want to be treated

+[through the prime areas of Personal, Social and Emotional Development and Understanding the World]

-- Practitioners create an ethos of inclusivity and tolerance where views, faiths, cultures and races are valued and children are engaged with the wider community. - Children should acquire tolerance, appreciation and respect for their own and other cultures; know about similarities and differences between themselves and others, and among families, faiths, communities, cultures and traditions. - Practitioners encourage and explain the importance of tolerant behaviours, such as sharing and respecting other's opinions. - Practitioners promote diverse attitudes and challenge stereotypes, eg. sharing stories that reflect and value the diversity of children's experiences and providing resources and activities that challenge gender, cultural or racial stereotyping.
+- Play leaders and assistants create an ethos of inclusivity and tolerance where views, faiths, cultures and races are valued and children are engaged with the wider community. - Children should acquire tolerance, appreciation and respect for their own and other cultures; know about similarities and differences between themselves and others, and among families, faiths, communities, cultures and traditions. - Play leaders and assistants encourage and explain the importance of tolerant behaviours, such as sharing and respecting other's opinions. - Play leaders and assistants promote diverse attitudes and challenge stereotypes, eg. sharing stories that reflect and value the diversity of children's experiences and providing resources and activities that challenge gender, cultural or racial stereotyping.

-At St Joseph's Pre-school it is not acceptable to:
+At St Joseph's Out of School Club it is not acceptable to: